ankane/s3tk/README.md

 ) LOCATION 's3://my-s3-logs/my-bucket/';
 ```

-**Note:** Be sure the change the last line to point to your log bucket and prefix.
+Be sure the change the last line to point to your log bucket and prefix, and query away

-And query away

 ```sql
 SELECT